-6.6 Peer on Peer Abuse
+6.4 Peer on Peer Abuse

 All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
 The reasons for this are complex and are often multi-faceted.
-We understand that we need as a Trust and school to have clear mechanisms and procedures in place to identify and report incidents or concerns.
-We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the Trust and in the school.
+We understand that we need as a school to have clear mechanisms and procedures in place to identify and report incidents or concerns.
+We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the school.

-Please refer to the Peer on Peer Abuse policy we have in school.
+Please refer to our Peer on Peer Abuse Policy.

-Please also refer to the Anti Bullying, Equality and Diversity, online safety policies
+Please refer to Lewtrenchard C of E School Anti Bullying, Equality and Diversity, esafety/online safety policies

-6.7 Sexual Violence and sexual harassment between children in schools and colleges
+6.5 Sexual Violence and sexual harassment between children in schools and colleges